Microsoft 365 extension settings

 To configure the extension, in the Cayosoft Administrator console, navigate to Home > Configuration > Connected Systems Extensions.
 Select the extension and configure the following:

-Setting name | Description |
+| Setting name | Description |

-Extension is enabled |
+| Extension is enabled |

 Enable or disable the Microsoft 365 extension.
-See the Initial Configuration Wizard article section to determine which extensions can be used in your environment. |
+See the Initial configuration wizard article section to determine which extensions can be used in your environment. |

-Microsoft 365 credentials |
+| Microsoft 365 credentials |

 Specify the account to connect to Microsoft 365.
 IMPORTANT: If multi-factor authentication (MFA) for the Microsoft 365 connection account is enabled with Conditional Access Policies, Security Defaults, or legacy MFA, Cayosoft Administrator prompts your to complete additional configuration steps.
 Microsoft 365 connection account should hold the Global Administrator role in Entra ID and must be a cloud-only account, i.e. not synchronized with on-premises Active Directory.
-To replace membership in the Global Administrator role with a set of more granular roles, see the following article: Permissions required for Active Directory and Microsoft 365 accounts used by Cayosoft Administrator. |
+For a list of least-privilege permissions for the Microsoft 365 connection account, refer to the following article: Required permissions for connection accounts in Cayosoft Administrator . |

-Entra ID application consent |
+| Entra ID application consent |

 The Cayosoft Administrator Service uses the Microsoft Graph API to access analytical Microsoft 365 data and manage Microsoft 365 objects.
 To access the Microsoft Graph, you must grant administrative consent to Cayosoft Administrator.